 It is important to note that the NTNPs appear on the axes perpendicular to the magnetic-moment direction, while the Weyl points lie on the parallel axis.
-Thus, if one rotates the magnetic moment from $\boldsymbol{M} \parallel [001]$ toward the [100] direction (keeping $M_y = 0$), the NTNPs on the k_y axis are unaffected, whereas those on the k_x axis split into Weyl points because the degeneracy of the $|p_y \pm ip_z\rangle$ valence-band states is lifted by the finite M_x .
+Thus, if one rotates the magnetic moment from $M \parallel [001]$ toward the [100] direction (keeping $M_y = 0$), the NTNPs on the k_y axis are unaffected, whereas those on the k_x axis split into Weyl points because the degeneracy of the $|p_y \pm ip_z\rangle$ valence-band states is lifted by the finite M_x .

-Because the magnetocrystalline anisotropy of GdN is very small,48 one can easily control the magnetization orientation by applying an external magnetic field.
+Because the magnetocrystalline anisotropy of GdN is very small,2 one can easily control the magnetization orientation by applying an external magnetic field.
 In cooperation with the SOC, the magnetic moment of GdN is thus a tool that can be used to manipulate the Weyl nodes in energy and momentum space, and thus the surface states as well.
-The calculated semi-infinite (001) surface states are shown in Fig. 4 - 6 with respect to the magnetic moment orientation.
-For a magnetic moment normal to the surface, two pairs of NTNPs are projected on the surface BZ and connected by elliptical dome-like surface states as illustrated in Fig. 4(c).
-This surface state has similar features as that of the true TNP phase presented above in the absence of the SOC [Fig. 2(b) and (d)].
+The calculated semi-infinite (001) surface states are shown in Figs. 4-6 with respect to the magnetic-moment orientation.